 The moment you suspect your employer is violating your rights, start keeping a log.
 Write down every pertinent event that happens.
 If you have already been dismissed, try to recall the series of events that led to your dismissal, with dates and times, if possible.
 This will help us greatly with the building of your case.

-If you believe that a firing is imminent, email us or call us right away at 304-932-4571 to speak with lawyer JB Akers.
+You don’t always have to accept employment termination.
+There may be circumstances unaccounted for that would entitle you to legal recourse.
+If you believe that a firing is imminent, email us or call us right away at 304-720-1422 to speak with lawyer JB Akers.
 Evening and weekend appointments are available.